kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson1_Writing_Queries_with_UNION_Operator.md

     e.FirstName + ' ' + e.LastName AS EmployeeName,
     'Management' AS SkillCategory,
     CASE
-        WHEN EXISTS (SELECT 1 FROM Employees sub WHERE sub.ManagerID = e.EmployeeID AND sub.IsActive = 1)
+        WHEN EXISTS (SELECT 1 FROM Employees e sub WHERE sub.ManagerID = e.EmployeeID AND sub.IsActive = 1)
         THEN 'Expert'
         ELSE 'None'
     END AS SkillLevel,
-    (SELECT COUNT(*) FROM Employees sub WHERE sub.ManagerID = e.EmployeeID AND sub.IsActive = 1) AS SkillMetric,
+    (SELECT COUNT(*) FROM Employees e sub WHERE sub.ManagerID = e.EmployeeID AND sub.IsActive = 1) AS SkillMetric,
     'Direct Reports Count' AS MetricDescription
 FROM Employees e
 WHERE e.IsActive = 1